Fuyuki0312/Fuyuki0312/README.md

 I am currently a college student pursuing Bachelor of Information Technology.

 - 🎮 I'm interested in getting AI to play video games like a human player.
-- 🌱 I'm learning OpenCV and then Reinforcement Learning to fulfill my curiosity and to improve my skills.
+- 🌱 I'm learning Reinforcement Learning to fulfill my curiosity and to improve my skills.

+Reach me at: nguyenloc05989@gmail.com

 <!--
 **Fuyuki0312/Fuyuki0312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.